N3FS/N3FS-website/_help/minecraft-guidelines.md

 * We're a friendly community, so feel free to ask around if in doubt.
 * Avoid excessivly large land claims especially in towns.
 If you have a grand, big project. please build further away form towns.

+### Useful commands

+There are a lot of useful commands and features on the server.

+<a href="/help/minecraft-commands" class="action">Learn about Minecraft commands</a>

 <!--*(TODO: Write about player towns)*-->

 <!--## Free-form Creative world